DaveBackus/Data_Bootcamp_Book/pandas-input.md

 Here are some examples applied to a mythical package `xyz` and mythical function `foo`:

 * `import xyz as x`.
 This imports the package `xyz` under the abbreviation `x`.
-A function `foo` in package `xyz` is then executed by typing `x.foo`.
-This is the most common syntax and the one we'll use.
+A function `foo` in package `xyz` is then executed with `x.foo`.
+This is the most common syntax and the one we'll generally use.
 With Pandas, for example, the standard import statement is `import pandas as pd`.

 * `import xyz`.
 This imports the whole thing as well, but here the function `foo` is executed with the more verbose `xyz.foo`.

 * `from xyz import *`.
 This imports all the functions and methods from the package `xyz`, but here the function `foo` is executed simply by typing `foo`.
 We don't usually do this, because it opens up the possibility that the same function exists in more than one package, which is virtually guaranteed to create confusion.
 If `foo` is the only function we care about, we can use `from xyz import foo` instead.

-The first version of `import` is the one we typically use.
 We'll see these examples repeatedly:
 ```python
 import pandas as pd                  # data package
 import matplotlib.pyplot as plt      # graphics package